-GERMAN B.-Schiller's Der Neffe als Onkel.
+GERMAN B.-Benedix, Der Prozess; Einer muss heiraten.
 Von Hillern's Hoeher als die Kirche.
 German Composition based on Hoeher als die Kirche.
 Chamisso's P. Schlemihl.
 General review of German Grammar.
 During the second and third terms of this year the elements of conversation are begun, students being required to submit original questions in German, and the instructor asking questions to be answered in German.